 The same applies to mares that are registered as Registered Foals in the so-called Register Foal Book and that have a foal of their own.
 Here comes the note in the passport that the mother is still included in the Register Foal book.
 Descendants then end up in Bijboek I.

 If this is the case, always send your passports by registered mail to prevent them from being lost by post.
 In the event of loss (or theft), you must report it to the police and request a duplicate passport.
 This is a very expensive affair (EUR 80.00).
 We act in accordance with the official regulations of the PVE.

-An (import) horse must be provided with a passport within 30 days, in accordance with the application procedure via the I&R form.
-If your horse already has a passport, you must register this passport and the details of the horse with a passport-issuing agency recognized in the Netherlands, the period of 30 days also applies here.
+An (import) horse must be provided with a passport within 30 days, in accordance with the application procedure using the I&R form.
+If your horse already has a passport, you must have this passport and the details of the horse registered with a passport-issuing agency recognized in the Netherlands, the period of 30 days also applies here.